 On October 24, 2007, the Company entered into a restricted stock agreement with Daniel Kun, Jr., who is to serve as Secretary and Vice President of the company on a going forward basis.
-Previously Mr. Kun served as Secretary, Treasurer and Chief Financial Officer.
 As part of the agreement Mr. Kun was granted 250,000 shares of restricted common stock, which will vest on equal installments of 50,000 shares quarterly, at the end of each quarter, so long as Mr. Kun is employed by the Company.